See what questions

 Research the causes of these symptoms that are similar to, or related to, the symptom Pheochromocytoma:

 Rare cancer hidden cause of panic symptoms: The rare cancer pheochromocytoma, an adrenal tumor, can initially have symptoms similar to panic disorder.
-Its symptoms may include anxiety, panic, sweating, increased heart rate, and other symptoms.
-See the overview...read more »
+Its symptoms may include anxiety, panic, sweating, increased heart rate, and other symptoms....read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: